 Food gardens are also places that may call up feelings of closeness to ancestors who once worked the soil, saved seed, harvested nutritious plants, and cooked tasty dishes.
 Food gardens are places where people are engaged.

 In the face of racial division and racial violence that are currently afflicting many sectors of society, hope and healing are needed.
 It may be that a realized creole identity will achieve this much-needed healing.
-We are a complex people, descended from survivors of the Middle Passage, from survivors of the genocide of Aboriginal Americans, and from the perpetrators of these crimes.
+We are a complex people, descended from survivors of the Middle Passage, from survivors of the genocide of Indigenous Americans, and from the perpetrators of these crimes.
 A new creation, we are not comprised solely of any one group.

 I maintain that the food garden Mary Prince once tended in Bermuda, 1813-1815, when she had returned to the territory from Grand Turk Island, was a creolized food garden, and that it may be an opening, or a stepping-stone, to learning about creolization and the Middle Passage.
 “My work was planting and hoeing sweet-potatoes, Indian corn, plaintains [sic], bananas, cabbages, pumpkins, onion, &c.”
 (Prince 13) she relates.